Daily Intelligencer Politics Chat: Fiasco in Finland

 Eric: That plus this:

-The thing is, he already did cave on this point last year.
+The thing is, he already caved on this point last year.
 Trump formally acknowledged Russian involvement, then just went back to denying it weeks later.

 Jon: It’s so easy to say Russia had no effect, didn’t change votes, etc.